-The quality of our environment is fundamental to our long term survival as a species.
+The quality of our environment is fundamental to our long-term survival as a species.
 You would think, therefore, we’d be quite keen to look after it.
-You’d think that we would want to live in a clean, healthy and a generally “nice” environment.
+You’d think we would want to live in a clean, healthy, and generally “nice” environment.

 Unfortunately, the evidence suggests not.

-Driven by profit and gain, if there’s an advantage to be acquired then all else becomes secondary.
-Individual short term self-interest dominates over thoughts towards the well-being of the wider population.
+Driven by profit and gain, if there’s an advantage to be acquired, then all else becomes secondary.
+Individual short-term self-interest dominates thoughts of the wider population’s well-being.
 As demonstrated by the fact that all too often we act on the basis of the here and now rather than thinking about the future or the consequences of our actions.

 Why would we have ever suspected anything else?